CAKE_SYS // ACCESS REQUIRED

 The Sun Building

 A historic Nashville property being developed into a multi-room music studio, writing room, and publishing hub.
 4 small rooms, 2 medium, 2 large, 1 full studio.
-Anchored by the Singleton family's Sun Records legacy: Stuart's grandfather Shelby Singleton purchased Sun Records from Sam Phillips and ran it for decades.
+Anchored by the Singleton family's Sun Records legacy: Stuart's father Shelby Singleton purchased Sun Records from Sam Phillips and ran it for decades.
 The building is both a functional creative hub and a destination with a story.
 Contributors at Stage 3+ or with 3+ catalog songs get priority booking at writing rooms.
 Currently in the fundraising and partner phase with a completed pitch deck.

 Before the Noise